manojisadev/InfoViz-Project/readme.md

 You can also change the template provided, given that the result is the same and your submission satisfies all the points above.

+The files on `US States Files` folder are not required for the assignment, they are provided as an opitional task if you wish to reproduce the US map from the video.

 ### Submission Notes
 For submission, you should follow the instructions given in this video: https://vimeo.com/237472053